KarlMeierMattern/Full-Stack/ReactJS.md

 ## State
 - State is information that can change over time, usually triggered by user interaction.
 - You want your apps to respond to state changes and present an updated UI when necessary.
+- State is local to a component instance on the screen.
+In other words, if you render the same component twice, each copy will have completely isolated state.
-- If you make a component stateful its state is local to that component and no other components are aware of its state unless you pass state data to a child component as props.
+- You can pass state data to a child component as props.
+- If you want child components to share state the right way to do it is to remove state from child components and add it to their closest shared parent.

 > [!TIP]
 > - The convention is to name this pair something like `const [something, setSomething]`.